Your healthcare provider is a hugely valuable resource for you as you head down the homestretch of pregnancy – make sure

 Ready for another 15-minute check-in?
 Now that you’re quite the prenatal professional, you probably are getting the gist of the routine.
 Your healthcare provider will take your weight, blood, pressure, and have you give a urine sample that will be tested to check for elevated levels of protein and sugar.
-In addition, the healthcare provider is also going to do the standard baby check-up, measuring the height of your womb to see how big Baby is, checking his heart rate with a fetal doppler, and discussing the frequency of his movements with you.
+In addition, the healthcare provider is also going to do the standard baby check-up, measuring the height of your womb to see how big Baby is, checking their heart rate with a fetal doppler, and discussing the frequency of their movements with you.

 Your healthcare provider will also continue to guide you through any questions or concerns you may have, and can advise you about your pregnancy diet or symptoms, which are more important than ever, now that you’ve reached the later stages of pregnancy.

 3rd Trimester, 4th Appointment (Week 34)

 It’s almost time for those weekly appointments as your due date draws closer and closer, but not quite yet.
 This will be another one of those routine 15-minute visits, simply to make sure that all is running smoothly with you and Baby, and allow you the opportunity to ask your healthcare provider any questions you may have.
 Like always, your healthcare provider will take your weight, blood pressure, and have you provide a urine sample that will be screened for elevated levels of protein and sugar.
-He or she will also record Baby’s heart beat with a fetal doppler, measure your womb to get a good gauge on Baby’s size, and discuss the frequency and intensity of his movements with you.
+He or she will also record Baby’s heart beat with a fetal doppler, measure your womb to get a good gauge on Baby’s size, and discuss the frequency and intensity of their movements with you.

-As you approach your due date, your healthcare provider will also check to make sure that Baby is turning himself headfirst towards the birth canal.
+As you approach your due date, your healthcare provider will also check to make sure that Baby is turning themself headfirst towards the birth canal.
 Although most babies will make the turn toward the headfirst delivery position (and can still even if they have not yet), some will remain in a vertical, bottom-down posture.
 Vaginal deliveries are possible for moms of breech babies, but very much more often than not they will require a C-section to keep baby and mom as healthy as can be.